decentespresso/de1app/documentation/decent_user_interface.md

 **dui page close_dialog**  _?args?_

 >Close the current dialog page and return control to the page that originally opened the dialog.
-If a  _return callback_  was provided on the dialog open call, it is executed  _after_  the dialog is hidden and the original page shown (i.e. after all hide and show actions have occurred).
+If a  _return callback_  was provided on the dialog open call, it is executed  _after_  the dialog is hidden and the original page is shown (i.e. after all hide and show actions have occurred).
 The optional arguments  _args_  are passed to the return callback.
-Does nothing if the current page doesn't have type=dialog.
+Does nothing if the current page doesn't have type=dialog or type=fpdialog (full page dialog).

 <a name="dui_page_add_action"></a>